 These homes will almost always appear more complex than modern homes do.
 They try to incorporate all different kinds of styles and create free-form lines and movements within the structure.

 Contemporary homes started to appear in the 1970s, but that doesn't mean that the style stayed the same.
-Remember, contemporary style sticks with the times and what is popular now.
+Remember, contemporary style sticks with the times and what is popular right now.

 Contemporary Architecture Today

-In today's day and age, a contemporary home is one that includes many high-tech features.
+As of 2018, a contemporary home is one that includes many high-tech features.
 Eco-friendly homes are on the rise, and with that comes the development of more energy efficient measures and sustainability.

 Homes made from repurposed barn wood or old shipping containers are also quickly rising in popularity.